spotify/scio/site/src/paradox/dev/Style-Guide.md

 ### ScalaStyle

-We use ScalaStyle to cover other rules that we don't cover with `scalafmt` and the entire code base should pass.
-In case of exceptions, wrap the violating code with a pair of comments to temporarily suppress the warning.
+We use `ScalaStyle` to cover other rules that we don't cover with `scalafmt` and the entire code base should pass.
+In case of exceptions, on way of temporarily suppress the warnings is to wrap the violating code with a pair of comments:

 ```scala
 // scalastyle:off regex
 println("hello")
 // scalastyle:on regex
 ```

+Check `ScalaStyle` [configuration](http://www.scalastyle.org/configuration.html) doc for other ways of using comment filters.

 ### Scalafix